 With bonfire night and fireworks season rapidly upon us, many of us will be looking for ways to keep our dogs calm and safe from the loud firework noises.
 This can be a fun season for children and adults but dogs do not enjoy the experience of fireworks.
 Dogs can be left traumatised by the loud and unexpected noises from the fireworks outside.
 There are several ways that you can prevent your dog from suffering any undue stress and reduce anxiety caused by the fireworks.

 The most important thing is to act like nothing unusual is going on.
-Dogs are very intelligent and can pick up on the smallest signals from their human owners.
-Whilst it is important to make sure you calm your dog and provide the assurance they crave, don’t make a big deal out of the whole affair because your dog will notice it.
+Dogs are highly intelligent and will pick up on the smallest signals from you.
+It’s important keep your dog calm and provide the assurance they crave but don’t make a big deal out of the whole affair.
+Your dog will notice and become anxious themselves.

-Find out if there are any large scale events taking place nearby and check with neighbours to find out if they are having parties.
+Check to see if there are any local fireworks events happening and find out from neighbours whether they are planning any parties.
 It’s worth knowing in advance so you are able to take extra care with your dog on those particular nights.
-Buying a thundershirt jacket is a great way to prepare your dog for the event.
+Buying a thundershirt jacket is a great way to prepare your dog for fireworks night.
 They are brilliant as they reduce your dog’s anxiety by providing pressure and support.
-If your dog generally suffers from anxiety, a thundershirt is also an appropriate option.
+They’re also ideal if your dog suffers from general anxiety.